Scanning Photos

 • Use a high street copying/scanning shop.

-Most photocopying shops will be able to scan and then save the images onto a CD/DVD or a USB memory stick.
+Most photocopying or printing shops will be able to scan and then save the images onto a CD/DVD or a USB memory stick.
 You can then take that back to your pc and email the images to us.

 The following principles apply, however you get the scans done: